plausible/docs/docs/embed-dashboard.md

 ---
-title: Embed your dashboard on another website using an iFrame
+title: Embed the dashboard without our branding into your user interface
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 You can embed your Plausible stats dashboard into any other website using an iFrame.
-This is useful in case you want to showcase your stats on your own website or if you want to integrate Plausible into your custom built client area.
+This is useful in case you want to showcase your stats on your own website or if you want to [offer Plausible-powered web analytics dashboard (without our branding)](https://plausible.io/white-label-web-analytics) directly in your user interface.

 ## 1. Create a shared link